 FICA application form is required to be submitted, along with an application levy if the importer is not operating under an existing department arrangement.
 Additional fee for service charges are applied to cover the cost of an assessment of the applicant including a desk audit and an initial site audit to determine suitability to enter into a FICA with the Commonwealth.
 Further information about charges is available in the department’s

-As part of the FICA application process, the Department of Agriculture and Water Resources applies a fit and proper person test to determine the suitability of all listed persons who are in management and control of the FICA.
+As part of the FICA application process, the Department of Agriculture and Water Resources will review information to determine the suitability of all listed persons who are in management and control of the FICA.

 If you are already operating an Approved Arrangement under the